recommend-games/blog/content/posts/sdj_2021_3/index.md

 {{< img src="300531" size="x300" alt="Paleo" >}}

 {{% game 300531 %}}Paleo{{% /game %}} was for me an [early favourite](https://twitter.com/recommend_games/status/1331118405810786311?s=20) and hasn't disappointed so far.
-While it's not exactly a "fresh" theme, the prehistoric setting hasn't worn out yet, the graphics are clean and inviting, and the mammoth on the cover definitely makes we want to explore more.
+While it's not exactly a "fresh" theme, the prehistoric setting hasn't worn out yet, the graphics are clean and inviting and the mammoth on the cover definitely makes we want to explore more.
 But maybe most importantly the mechanics are the most innovative amongst the nominees – without leaving less experienced players lost.
 Every turn offers a quick but always interesting decision.
 As the {{% sdj %}}Spiel{{% /sdj %}} nominees prove, co-operative games are in higher demand than ever, and this one has the whole table involved from the first to the last card in your deck.

 As you can tell, I quite enjoyed playing {{% game 300531 %}}Paleo{{% /game %}} and think it's very much worthy of the {{% kdj %}}Kennerspiel{{% /kdj %}} trophy.
 But it's not just my enthusiasm, the critical response was very positive and might get second time designer Peter Rustemeyer's hopes up.